hasura/graphql-engine/README.md

 ### Other deployment methods

-See deployment guides [here](https://docs.hasura.io/1.0/graphql/manual/getting-started/index.html) for Docker-based deployment and advanced configuration options.
+For Docker-based deployment and advanced configuration options, see deployment guides [here](https://docs.hasura.io/1.0/graphql/manual/getting-started/index.html) .

 ## Architecture

 The Hasura GraphQL Engine fronts a Postgres database instance and can serve as an API Gateway for all data requests from client apps.
 It can be configured to work with your existing Auth middleware to handle access control to data using field-level rules with dynamic variables.

-The GraphQL Engine is a standalone, multi-core aware component that can be scaled vertically and horizontally.**??**
+The GraphQL Engine is a standalone, multi-core aware component that can be scaled vertically and horizontally.

 ![alt text](https://hasura.io/rstatic/dist/3021ad7d73fb15e8f7bdf86612ebd8a9.png "GraphQL Engine basic architecture")